 As a leg artery is narrowed further, the distance a person can walk without pain decreases.
 Eventually, as the disease becomes very severe, leg muscles may ache even at rest, especially when the person is lying down.
 Such pain usually begins in the lower leg or front of the foot, is severe and unrelenting, and worsens when the leg is elevated.
 The pain often interferes with sleep.
 For relief, the person may hang the feet over the side of the bed or rest sitting up with the legs hanging down.

 Large blockages of the arm arteries, which are rare, may cause fatigue, cramping, or pain felt in the arm muscles when the arm is used repeatedly.

 Procedures that directly measure blood pressure or blood flow are also done.

-A doctor or nurse assesses each pulse, including those at the armpits, elbows, wrists, groin, and ankles and those behind the knees.
+Pulse assessment is also useful to assess blood flow.
+A doctor or nurse assesses each pulse, including those at the armpits, elbows, wrists, groin, ankles, and feet, and those behind the knees.
 The pulse in arteries beyond the blockage may be weak or absent.
 For example, if doctors suspect a blockage in a leg artery, they check the pulse below a certain point in the leg.
-(For arteries in which the pulse is inaccessible, such as the renal arteries, procedures that provide images of blood flow are done.)
+For arteries in which the pulse is inaccessible, such as the renal arteries, procedures that provide images of blood flow are done.
 A stethoscope is used to listen for abnormal sounds caused by turbulent blood flow through a narrowed artery (bruits).